Parmachenee Lake

 Parmachenee Lake is on the Magalloway River near the Canadian border on the western edge of Maine.
-The lake was named for the daughter of Native American chief Metalluk, and is best known for the Gilded Age Parmachenee Club.
+The lake was named after the daughter of Native American chief Metalluk, and is best known for the Gilded Age Parmachenee Club.

-The Magalloway River headwaters enter the north end of the lake in Parmachenee township, and the lake extends south into Lynchtown township where it overflows 2 mi upstream of Aziscohos Reservoir.
+The Magalloway River head-waters enter the north end of the lake in Parmachenee township, and the lake extends south into Lynchtown township where it overflows 2 mi upstream of Aziscohos Reservoir.

 Angling

 The lake is habitat for native brook trout and land-locked Atlantic salmon preying on rainbow smelt, minnows, and suckers.
 As trout and salmon disappeared from rivers in more heavily populated parts of the United States, a group of affluent New York lawyers pooled resources to preserve the Parmachenee Lake area for angling and sport hunting by their friends and families.
 Their Parmachenee Club protected the ecosystem from market hunters and commercial fishing until the Maine Department of Inland Fisheries and Wildlife implemented fisheries management on a statewide scale.
 Water quality remains good in the lake, and populations of native fish survive and reproduce without stocking.